all the colours of the Philippines, designed your way

 For thousands of years, rice has been growing in the Philippines, and is eaten almost, if not, daily – in every meal.
 Rice is usually cooked by boiling in water, while others some steam or add pandan leaves to make it fragrant.
 It is meant to be plain and bland, as this would be eaten with flavorful viands anyway.
 They say, rice somewhat neutralizes the tasty food, whereas, for Filipinos, rice compliments great food.
 Like saying, “The food was so good, I ended up eating heaps of rice!”.

 Regional food of the Philippines

-As the Philippines have different regions and are made up of thousands of islands, you could expect that there would be different specialty foods per area.
+As the Philippines have different regions and are made up of thousands of islands (check the best ones here), you could expect that there would be different specialty foods per area.
 Oftentimes, this would depend on what raw ingredients are plentiful in their island or province.